AhmadKaify/Sanasend/Project_Tasks.md

-# WhatsApp Web API SaaS - Development Checklist
+# SanaSend SaaS - Development Checklist

 ## Project Overview
 A Django-based SaaS application that provides WhatsApp Web access through a REST API.
 Admin-managed users only, no payment system in this version.